Frequently Asked Questions

 Q. What does NextBroker do?

 NextBroker helps you sell more business, more easily and provide better service to your clients.
 It also helps you operate more effectively and efficiently — a critical advantage in today’s market.
-NextBroker’s powerful customer relationship management (CRM) system and tools helps your entire team stay up to date on your prospects’ and clients’ needs, including reminding you of commitments to follow-up or send material.
+NextBroker’s powerful agency management system (AMS) and other tools helps your entire team stay up to date on your prospects’ and clients’ needs, including reminding you of commitments to follow-up or send material.
 NextBroker also allows you to create client, carrier and vendor libraries to store notes and files.
+In addition, NextBroker helps you track commissions and pay sub-agents.

 NextBroker’s quoting and enrollment workflow tools help you quickly generate proposals from the carriers and general agents you already work with and to create, share and track custom enrollment kits when your prospects are ready to become clients.